didiersmith/steve/chapters/lean-operation.md

 ## 0. Lean Operation

-A few weeks later, Stacy II practically skipped from the office to her scheduled downtown rendez-vous with Sullivan and Filbert.
+A few weeks later, Stacy II practically skipped from the office to her scheduled downtown rendezvous with Sullivan and Filbert.
 They had rented a private office in a co-working space in the city for this purpose.

 "I did it!" she announced, bursting into the office and waving a folded piece of paper.
 "I got the job!"